By Susan P. Joyce

 Put some extra effort in planning your job search, researching where you want to work, and starting the professional network that will support your career for many, many years.

-Grabbing the first job offer that appears just to start collecting a paycheck can lead to success delay or a partial career derailment.
+Grabbing the first job offer that appears just to start collecting a paycheck can lead to delayed success or a temporary career derailment.
 So, be different.
+Take the time to do it right.
 Start now, and follow these steps.

 This is the biggest mistake people make.
 No idea what they really want to do - they just want a job, any job!
 That lack of focus makes a job search so much more difficult!
 Exponentially more difficult!